Astana: Cityscape

 Astana is subdivided into four districts.
 Almaty District was created on 6 May 1998 by presidential decree.
 The district's territory encompasses an area of 21054 ha with a population of 375,938 people.
 The district has five villages.
 Yesil District, which is also called left bank of the city, was created on 5 August 2008 by presidential decree.
 The district's territory encompasses an area of 31179 ha with a population of 119,929 people.
 Saryarka District was created on 6 May 1998 by presidential decree.
 The district's territory encompasses an area of 19202 ha with a population of 339,286 people.
 Baykonyr District was created on 16 March 2018 by presidential decree.
 The district's territory encompasses an area of 18129 ha with a population of 233 351 people.

 In April 1998, the Government of Kazakhstan asked architects and urban planners of international renown to participate in a design competition for the new capital.
 On 6 October 1998, Japanese architect Kisho Kurokawa was awarded the First Prize.
 Kurokawa's proposal aimed to preserve and redevelop the existing city, and create a new city at the south and the east sides of the Ishim River, enabling the Symbiosis of the History and the Future.

 North of the railway line, which crosses Astana in an east–west direction, are industrial and poorer residential areas.
 Between the railway line and the Ishim river is the city centre, where at present intense building activity is occurring.
 To the west and east are more elevated residential areas with parks and the new area of government administration to the south of the Ishim River.
 Here many large building projects are under way; for example, the construction of a diplomatic quarter, and government buildings.
 By 2030, these quarters are to be completed.
 Astana's chief planner, Vladimir Laptev, wants to build a Berlin in a Eurasian style.
 He has stated that a purely administrative capital such as Canberra is not one of his goals.

+Two of the most significant structures in Astana's developing urban landscape are the Palace of Peace and Reconciliation and the Khan Shatyr Entertainment Center.
+Their architectural styles are intended to echo features of the nomadic empires that shaped the history of the Eurasian steppes.